-To make our restoration efforts effcient, it is important that we establish a plan.
+To make our restoration efforts efficient, it is important that we establish a plan.
 A brief period spent in planning will save us days as restoration is completed.
-OEU has approximately 50,000 customers.
+OEU has over 50,000 customers.
 Unfortunately, in the midst of restoring power it is improbable for us to return all phone calls.
 Be confident that we have received your call and are working diligently to restore power to our customers as quickly and safely as possible.

-After any outage, OEU restores power by following an effcient and effective process.
-First, crews quickly analyze and reroute power along undamaged circuits, bringing power back to as many customers as possible.
+After any outage, OEU restores power by following an efficient and effective process.
+First, crews quickly analyze and reroute power along undamaged circuits, returning power to as many customers as possible.
 Then, priority is given to essential services such as hospitals, shelters, and emergency services.
-After that, our crews work to restore power as quickly as possible to the remaining customers, typically making repairs that restore the most customers in the shortest amount of time.
-To check restoration updates visit severeweather.ocalafl.org.
+After that, our crews restore power as quickly as possible to the remaining customers, typically making repairs that restore the most customers in the shortest amount of time.
+To check restoration updates visit severeweather.ocalafl.gov.